 Medieval & Renaissance Studies Center

 The Medieval and Renaissance Studies Center (MRSC) is dedicated to the advancement of Medieval and Renaissance studies at Texas Tech, in the State of Texas, and in the lands beyond.
 It currently supervises a graduate certificate program in medieval and Renaissance studies, provides some conference participation support for students working in these areas, and sponsors guest lectures and other activities related to medieval and Renaissance studies.
-Whereas traditional academic programs are organized to support their own specific perspectives and programs, the Center seeks to unite faculty and students interested in medieval and Renaissance area studies that transcend disciplinary boundaries.
-It seeks is to enhance campus, state, and national knowledge about Texas Tech programs already in place.
-The Center, approved in 2011, is located administratively within the College of Arts and Sciences but is also funded in part by the College of Visual and Performing Arts.
+Whereas traditional academic programs are organized to support specific perspectives and programs, the Center seeks to unite faculty and students interested in medieval and Renaissance area studies that transcend disciplinary boundaries, and seeks to enhance campus, state, and national knowledge about Texas Tech programs already in place.
+The Center, approved in 2011, is located administratively within the College of Arts and Sciences but also receives support from the Texas Tech Office of Research and Innovation, the Humanities Center, the Department of History, and the College of Visual and Performing Arts.